Quick start guide

 • submit and monitor jobs,

-• develop code (compilation and a few minute long debuging runs).
+• develop codes (compilation and a short test runs).

-The frontend is equiped with 20 cpu cores and 64 GB of memory.
+The frontend is equiped with 40 cpu cores and 128 GB of memory.
 Please read the messages displayed after login - they contain current, important announcements.
 Do not run longer or memory hungry codes on the frontend.
-There are certain limits set ('ulimit -a') and the system will kill proceses which violate them.
+There are certain limits set on the frontend like 4 GB RAM/user and 3 h cpu time/process (see 'ulimit -a') and the system will kill proceses which violate them.
+Please remember that this machine is shared by many users - be kind to others.

 Storage

-It should be used for all cluster activities because it's much faster then other 'works' at CAMK.
-It is also visible on all workstations (but outside of the cluster the access is slower).
+It should be used for all data intensive activities on the cluster because it is much faster there, than other 'works' at CAMK.
+It is also visible to all workstations (at lower thoughput).

 Please note that the performance has priority over data safety on /work/chuck!
 Use it to store simulation/analysis results but not for the only copy of codes, papers, etc.